 SEC.
-4.04 METHODOLOGY USED FOR THE PROJECT
+4.04 METHODOLOGY AND MANAGEMENT USED FOR THE PROJECT

-Offerors must provide comprehensive narrative statements that set out the methodology they intend to employ and illustrate how the methodology will serve to accomplish the work and meet the state's project schedule.
+Offerors must provide comprehensive narrative statements that set out the methodology and management plan they intend to employ and illustrate how the methodology will serve to accomplish the work and meet the state's project schedule.